Business owners love talking about massive growth targets. But behind the scenes, their marketing teams are already drowning in busywork.

 Are you reinventing the wheel every single time you launch a new product or run an End of Financial Year sale?
 Scrambling to write fresh emails and build new landing pages is exhausting.

 Smart marketers build templates and automated sequences exactly once.
-We call these evergreen campaigns.
+These are called evergreen campaigns.

 Examples of what you should automate right now:

 Set the strict rules and let the software do the heavy lifting.
-If your team is stuck in frantic execution mode, they have zero time for actual strategy.
+If your team is stuck in frantic execution mode, they have zero time for high-level strategy.

 You Send The Exact Same Email To Everyone

-The lazy batch and blast email strategy died a decade ago.
-If you are still sending a generic monthly newsletter to your entire database, please stop right now.
+The traditional batch-and-blast email approach is dead.
+If you are still sending a generic monthly newsletter to your entire database, you may want to rethink your strategy.

 Relevance directly drives revenue.
-Let’s look at the local property market as a perfect example.
-Blasting your entire contact list about a cheap student rental is a massive mistake when half your database consists of wealthy retirees looking for premium apartments for sale Sunshine Coast.
+Consider a real estate agency database as a perfect example: blasting your entire contact list about a cheap student rental is a massive mistake if a segment of that list consists of high-net-worth investors looking specifically for premium apartments for sale on the Sunshine Coast.
 You will just spike your unsubscribe rate instantly.

 Your Competitors Are Moving Faster